 The first strawberries of summer are so sweet and perfect they rarely need a recipe, but these Strawberries & Cream Sweet Rolls with a touch of balsamic from The Leek and the Carrot are well worth the effort!
-You can find all of the Leek's helpful hints regarding these delicious rolls by visiting her blog, here.
+We featured this recipe last year and had to bring it back this year - they're that delicious!

 - Pint strawberries